 How to Keep Your Neighbours Happy During Extension Works

-In the excitement of planning, extension works to your home it is easy to forget all about your neighbours and their concerns.
-However, even the smallest additions to your home can cause significant disruption to your neighbour's everyday lives, whether this is in increased noise levels, restricted views or restricted access to their home.
+In the excitement of planning, the extension works to your home it is easy to forget all about your neighbours and their concerns.
+However, even the smallest additions to your home can cause significant disruption to your neighbour’s everyday lives, whether this is in increased noise levels, restricted views or restricted access to their home.

 Whilst these disturbances cannot always be avoided, unnecessary conflicts with your neighbour can be if you follow the principles of communication, consideration, and limitation when undertaking extension works to your home.

 While it may seem obvious, it is essential to always inform your neighbour that you are planning to undertake works.
 This should not just be a short discussion, they need to be shown the plans and understand what these works will entail.
 Understandably, people often get very upset to hear about a planning application being submitted without their prior knowledge.

 It is also important to encourage your builder to communicate effectively your neighbour particularly about items of work that are going to cause disturbance such as noise vibration dust or blocking driveways.
 Being transparent with your neighbour helps ease tensions and avoid any nasty surprises!

 It is crucial to put yourself in your neighbour’s ‘shoes’ and think about how the proposed works will actually affect them.
 Are there ways of working that can be adapted to minimise noise and vibration?
 Or will the works be likely to cause damage that will mean they may have to live through repairs afterwards.
 While these considerations may result in some changes to your initial plans the less intrusion on your neighbours the less stressful the project will be.